 This strategy calls for UIC to implement Strategic Energy Management (SEM) through energy conservation and a green revolving fund.
 It also requires the campus to reduce energy demand by constructing buildings to higher energy standards and to shift the habits of the UIC community in a energy conscious manner.
 Implementing SEM and reducing energy waste will allow UIC to build a more resilient energy infrastructure system that is not as sensitive to extreme weather.
 Altogether, these portfolio solutions will help UIC achieve its commitment to be a Carbon Neutral Campus and could save UIC over 55,000 MTCO2e annually.

 These solutions on this page have been updated from what is mentioned in the original plan (2018).

 1.1 IMPLEMENT STRATEGIC ENERGY MANAGEMENT (SEM) Heading link

 Strategic Energy Management (SEM) is a comprehensive program that realizes energy savings through organization-wide coordination and continuous energy performance improvements which also result in proven financial savings such as retrofitting buildings with energy efficient systems and setting up a funding mechanism for these projects.

 1.1.1 SEM: Energy Conservation Measure Portfolio Heading link

 Decrease campus energy use by 25% by 2028; 10.5% GHG reductions by 2033.

-Building automation systems, or BAS, allow for more granular control of buildings, so they can be powered down selectively during a power shortage or disruption.
+Building automation systems, or BAS, allow for more granular control of buildings, so they can be powered down selectively during a power shortage or disruption or powered up during a pandemic.
 These systems also allow for better response to extreme variations in temperatures.
 Through the practice of SEM, UIC will utilize BAS measure and verify savings and build a more resilient infrastructure.